What to Do After Replacing Crankshaft Sensor

 It’s a good idea to check for issue codes after replacing the crankshaft sensor if you have access to a scanner.
 Because unless the sensor has been reset, any misfiring will go undetected by the ECU even if the car runs perfectly without doing so.

-Resetting it activates the check engine light when it’s necessary and warns the system when there is a misfire.
-However, if your car won’t start or if the check engine light is already on, follow these instructions to reset it:
+Resetting the camshaft sensor and crankshaft sensor activates the check engine light when necessary and warns the system of a misfire.
+However, if your car won’t start or if the check engine light is already on due to a malfunctioning crankshaft sensor, follow these instructions to reset it:

 • Connect the code scanner to the computer of your automobile.